Fujifilm X-E2S vs Leica SL2

 Studio photographers will appreciate that the Leica SL2 (unlike the X-E2S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-E2S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-E2S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-E2S and SL2 can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Leica SL2 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-E2S or the Leica SL2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.